This story was updated on Jan. 8, 2020.

 But as a desperate middle-aged smoker, I was drawn less to the flavor and the rebel spirit, and more to the potential end result: a way to get off cigarettes.
 That meant I started with a different set of questions.
 Would I be doing the right thing, healthwise?
 Is vaping safer than cigarettes?

 Each cigarette hurt in a way that only smokers can really understand.
 I could feel my body recoiling, almost on a cellular level, with each inhalation.

-Nevertheless, a consensus is emerging that vaping is probably safer than cigarettes, in the sense that pretty much anything is safer than cigarettes.
+Nevertheless, before the more recent bans, a consensus was emerging that vaping was probably safer than cigarettes, in the sense that pretty much anything is safer than cigarettes.
 In an oft-cited study by England’s public health agency, researchers concluded that vaping is 95 percent less harmful than smoking.
 (In fact, the agency has initiated a campaign to actively encourage smokers to switch to e-cigarettes.)
 And a recent study published by the New England Journal of Medicine found that e-cigarettes were nearly twice as effective as other nicotine replacement products for quitting smoking.

 But when I emailed with Arthur Atlas, M.D., director of pediatric pulmonology at Goryeb Children’s Hospital in Morristown, New Jersey, I got some less reassuring answers on the big picture questions.

 “Our lungs are designed only to be exposed to the air we breathe, so whenever you introduce things into the lungs other than air, there’s always a concern,” Atlas wrote to me.